Pro-Dex (NASDAQ:PDEX) Research Coverage Started at StockNews.com

-StockNews.com began coverage on shares of Pro-Dex (NASDAQ:PDEX) in a research note issued to investors on Monday.
-The brokerage issued a hold rating on the medical instruments supplier’s stock.
+StockNews.com started coverage on shares of Pro-Dex (NASDAQ:PDEX – Get Rating) in a research report issued to clients and investors on Tuesday.
+The firm set a “hold” rating on the medical instruments supplier’s stock.

-Pro-Dex (NASDAQ:PDEX) last announced its earnings results on Thursday, February 3rd.
-The medical instruments supplier reported $0.25 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.28 by ($0.03).
-Pro-Dex had a net margin of 10.77% and a return on equity of 20.30%.
+Pro-Dex (NASDAQ:PDEX – Get Rating) last released its quarterly earnings data on Thursday, February 3rd.
+The medical instruments supplier reported $0.25 earnings per share for the quarter, missing the consensus estimate of $0.28 by ($0.03).
+Pro-Dex had a return on equity of 20.30% and a net margin of 10.77%.

-Several institutional investors have recently bought and sold shares of PDEX.
-JPMorgan Chase & Co. purchased a new stake in shares of Pro-Dex during the fourth quarter worth $313,000.
-State Street Corp purchased a new stake in shares of Pro-Dex during the second quarter worth $354,000.
-Morgan Stanley increased its position in shares of Pro-Dex by 298.8% during the third quarter.
-Morgan Stanley now owns 10,456 shares of the medical instruments supplier’s stock worth $268,000 after acquiring an additional 7,834 shares during the period.
-BlackRock Inc. increased its position in shares of Pro-Dex by 10.7% during the third quarter.
-BlackRock Inc. now owns 49,114 shares of the medical instruments supplier’s stock worth $1,261,000 after acquiring an additional 4,752 shares during the period.
-Finally, Geode Capital Management LLC increased its holdings in Pro-Dex by 15.7% in the second quarter.
-Geode Capital Management LLC now owns 33,448 shares of the medical instruments supplier’s stock valued at $1,022,000 after buying an additional 4,547 shares during the last quarter.
-17.18% of the stock is currently owned by institutional investors and hedge funds.

 Pro-Dex, Inc engages in the design, development and manufacture of rotary drive surgical and dental instruments.
 The firm specializes in medical device and services, industrial and scientific, dental and component, repairs and other.
 Its products include finished medical devices, micro air-motors, dental products, plastic injection molding and torque wrenches.